DBX12/bitbucket-show-approvers/README.md

 implies `repository` (read) to work correctly.
 The option `bb_displayName` is used to determine if the approval was made by you or someone else (to show the checkmark in either green or grey).
 As nick name and display name can be a bit confusing, you see your display name in the reviewer list in the right side bar.

+## Auto-Updates

+The script supports auto-updates, however, when you edit a script via the TamperMonkey editor, the auto-update is deactivated automatically (to preserve your changes).
+So, if you had to tamper (heh) with the script and now want to receive updates again, make sure you checked the checkbox "Check for updates" on the script's settings page.